ThijsTerporten/CheffsBuddy/README.md

 - If user chooses to explore as a guest he/she can only look at other people's recipes.
 > full recipes are still available.

+## Skeleton:

+### Design changes:

+I tried to stay as close to the original wireframes as possible.
+However design alterations were quite minor.

 ## Wireframes:

-Wireframes for the layout of the project can be found here: [here]()
+Wireframes for the layout of the project can be found here: [here](static/images/wireframe/Milestone3.png)

 ### Wireframing data: